daniel-molina/visualequation/doc/UI.md

 2. If there is no gsymb to the right of the cursor, do nothing.
 Else, let that gsymb be G and its supeq GSUP:
     *   Delete G and any param of GSUP-lop to the right of G.
-    *   Select the next gsymb to the right after last removed param.
+    *   Select required gsymb so next *Kill word* would act on a reasonable gsymb to the right.

 Deleted params are saved on the kill ring.